 WSC's continuing education programs also serve the graduate student population.
 Each year a large number of courses are offered for graduate students in master's level programs and workshops throughout the region.
-Students interested in the Master of Science in Education (MSE) degree are served in our off-campus programs through classes held in such communities as Oakland, Columbus, Norfolk, Neligh, and South Sioux City.
+Students interested in the Master of Science in Education (MSE) degree are served in our off-campus programs through classes held in such communities as Tekamah, Columbus, Norfolk, Neligh, and South Sioux City.
 In addition, the Education Specialist degree is offered online.
 Programs such as the Master of Business Administration (MBA) degree are scheduled with the busy working student in mind.
-Students may complete and MBA degree in Norfolk, Columbus, Wayne, or South Sioux City by attending flexible evening and/ or technology-delivered courses.
-Graduate level students interested in courses for personal and professional enrichment will also find may opportunities for continuing their education and lifelong learning through WSC continuing education course offerings.
+Students may complete and MBA degree in Norfolk, Columbus, Wayne, or South Sioux City, or online by attending flexible evening and/or technology-delivered courses.
+A new Master of Science (MS) degree in Organizational Management with a choice of four concentrations has recently been added and will soon be available entirely online.
+Graduate level students interested in courses for personal and professional enrichment will also find many opportunities for continuing their education and lifelong learning through WSC continuing education course offerings.